HediRaz/RobotArm/README.md

 ## Project Architecture
-ServoFromPC.ino is the file that updates the arm position
+ServoFromPC.ino is the file that updates the arm position on the arduino

 comm.py gives some useful functions to communicate with the Arduino from your PC

-servo.py define the RobotArm class which defines some rules for the arm
+servo.py define the RobotArm class which defines some rules for the arm.
+The configuratio is specific to the arm I have : 6DOF

-emulation.py define the class Emulation that is useful to test your code before actually test it on the arm
+emulation.py provides the class Emulation that is useful to test your code before testing it on the real arm

 ## Projects